USA Basketball runs past Bahamas 99-59 in AmeriCup qualifier

 The Americans — who have won seven gold medals in nine previous AmeriCup attempts — are scheduled to go on the road for the final window of qualifying, visiting the Bahamas on Feb.
 18, 2021 and then going to Mexico on Feb.
 21, 2021.

 AmeriCup is the championship for the FIBA Americas region.
-Brazil and Panama have already qualified; 14 teams are left in the running for the final 10 spots in the tournament that will take place from Sept.
+Brazil has already qualified; 15 teams are still vying for the final 11 spots in the tournament that will take place from Sept.
 2-11, 2022.

 “To put this jersey on and play for USA Basketball, it’s the ultimate sign of playing for something bigger than yourself,” Jefferson said.